olpeh/olpeh.github.io/_posts/2019-02-17-how-i-made-my-blog-blazing-fast.md

 - Optimized and small images using [squoosh.app](https://squoosh.app/){:target="\_blank"}{:rel="noopener"}
   - However, I only optimize the images on the first page, not the additional images that are in the blog posts
   - Should probably automate the process somehow
+  - Typically I'm able to get ~60% smaller image sizes without loozing visual too much information that the human I can see
 - Cloudflare used as a CDN, and minimizes assets
   - read more about [my blog setup here]({{ "/2017/11/19/hello-world.html" | prepend: site.baseurl }})
 - Pages are prefetched for faster subsequent page loads